 Travel to the places you won’t go when you have kids, and can’t go when you’re old.
 If you think about that metaphorically and literally - work for the start-ups and non-profits that won’t be an option when you have a mortgage!

 Work on your relationships and don’t burn bridges.
 The higher you go, the smaller the world becomes.
-Take every opportunity to learn and ask “why?” about everything until you find what you’re passionate about.Posted over 3 years ago
+Take every opportunity to learn and ask “why?” about everything until you find what you’re passionate about.Posted almost 7 years ago